-The School's investment in capital assets for its governmental activities as of June 30, 2020, amounts to \$9,077 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, and equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$116,195 (net of accumulated depreciation).
+This investment in capital assets includes leasehold improvements and furniture, fixtures, and equipment.
 Additional information regarding the School's capital assets can be found in the notes to the financial statements.